bitgapp/eqMac/README.md

 ### Roadmap
 Idea is to become the ultimate Audio toolbox for macOS (some features might not be open sourced)
 * Reverb - Spatial audio enhancement
-* Volume mixer - Apply different volume levels per each application
+* Volume Mixer - Apply different volume levels per each application
+* Separate L/R Channel EQ - Fix hearing impairements
-* Input audio source - Apply effects to any device: guitar, microphone etc.
+* Input Audio Source - Apply effects to any device: guitar, microphone etc.
 * Recorder - save any audio playback (System, Input device, File)
 * File playback and rendering - Apply effects to audio files and instantly render them
 * Remote control from your phone
-* Hide unused effects / elements of the UI
+* Fully customizable UI
 * and more...

 ## User support